Can Extra Virgin Olive Oil Go Bad? What You Need To Know

 Extra virgin should be kept out of direct light as much as possible.
 The reaction caused in the oil by light accelerates the decomposition process of the oil, causing it to go bad more quickly.

 This photosensitivity is the reason why most extra virgin olive oils are stored in glass containers with thick, very dark-colored glass.
-This type of container helps prevents light from affecting the precious oil ((Michigan State University: Store olive oil to avoid spoilage and maintain nutritional quality)).
+This type of container helps prevents light from affecting the precious oil 3.

 Room temperature is the ideal storage temperature for this oil, as heat is another factor that causes pure olive oil to go bad quickly.
 If the oil is stored at high temperatures, it will go bad far more quickly than oils kept in cool environments.